Governments

 Challenge

-“Children and adolescents are still regularly exposed to the digital marketing of many unhealthy products such as alcoholic drinks, HFSS foods, tobacco, and electronic nicotine-delivery systems.”
+"Children and adolescents are still regularly exposed to digital marketing of many unhealthy products.
+Such products include alcoholic drinks, foods high in saturated fat, salt and free sugars (HFSS foods), and tobacco, including new products such as electronic cigarettes (e-cigarettes) and other types of electronic nicotine-delivery systems."

 Solution